LGBTQ conservatism in the United States: Demographics

-Exit polls suggest that the LGBTQ+ vote went 78% for Democratic candidate Hillary Clinton in the 2016 presidential election but only 61% for Democratic candidate Joe Biden in the 2020 presidential election, indicating a rise in Republican votes among the LGBTQ+ demographic.
+Between 2012 and 2024, exit polling suggests that the LGBT ranged between 64% and 86% for the Democratic presidential candidate.

 According to the 2016 Cooperative Congressional Election Study, slightly more than eleven percent (11.8%) of non-heterosexuals in the United States describe their political ideology as either somewhat conservative, conservative, or very conservative, compared to about sixty percent (60.2%) who would describe their political ideology as either somewhat liberal, liberal, or very liberal and about nineteen percent (19.1%) who describe their political ideology as middle-of-the-road.

 A February 11, 2016 survey of nearly 700 readers of the Georgia Voice found that among LGBTQ+ Georgians, Hillary Clinton won 54% of the vote, Bernie Sanders won 40.5% of the vote, and 5.5% said they would be voting for one of the remaining Republican candidates in the Georgia presidential primary.

 A 2014 Gallup survey, conducted from January 2 to June 30, 2014, found that 21% of LGBTQ+ Americans are Republican or lean Republican and 20% identify as conservative.
 It also found that 18% of LGBTQ+ Americans age 18 to 34 years old and aged 35 to 54 years old are Republican or lean Republican, compared to 29% among LGBTQ+ Americans over the age of 55 years.

 A 2012 Gallup survey, conducted June 1 to September 30, 2012, found 13% of LGBTQ+ Americans are Republican, 20% identify as conservative, and 22% plan or lean towards voting for Mitt Romney.
 LGBTQ+ Americans who support Mitt Romney tend to be older, white, more religious, and more likely to be married.
 Romney's LGBTQ+ supporters are nearly twice as likely as Obama's LGBTQ+ supporters to be seniors aged 65 or older (19% vs. 10%, respectively).
 Nearly nine in 10 LGBTQ+ Romney supporters (87%) are white, compared with two-thirds of LGBTQ+ Obama supporters (66%).
 Nearly two-thirds of LGBTQ+ Romney supporters (63%) say that religion is important to them, and more than 45% say that they attend a church, synagogue, or mosque at least once a month.
 Among LGBTQ+ Obama supporters, 43% say religion is important to them, and 31% go to church at least once a month.
 Nearly half of LGBTQ+ Romney supporters (49%) are married or living with a partner, compared with 39% of Obama LGBTQ+ supporters.